Kylin9511/EFBAttnNet/README.md

 You can also generate your own dataset according to the SV channel model.
 The details of data pre-processing can be found in our paper.

 #### B. Checkpoints Downloading
 The model checkpoints should be downloaded if you would like to reproduce our result.
-All the checkpoints files can be downloaded from [Baidu Netdisk]().
+All the checkpoints files can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1mhVZiM8CW4ZvJF5-WnwOIg)(passwd: ppr3).

 #### C. Project Tree Arrangement
 We recommend you to arrange the project tree as follows.